 I got started in the administrative profession before I even knew what it was.
-My very first job was in an optometrist’s office at the age of sixteen, when I thought I was a receptionist.
+My very first job was in an optometrist’s office at the age of 16, when I thought I was a receptionist.
 It was not until I was putting together my first real, professional resume that I realized “Administrative Assistant” had a much better ring to it—and was the correct label for my role.

 I was managing customer service, providing reception assistance, maintaining patient records, bookkeeping, organizing insurance claims, streamlining operations, and so much more.
 But everything I was doing could be summarized as administrative work.

-From the doctor's office, I started at… to being on the management teams at my college’s library and their office of accessibility services… to working in the State House in Boston, Massachusetts… to managing the communications and marketing at a number of different nonprofits… I still reference the lessons I learned at that very first job.
-And I still continue to perform administrative tasks to this day– admin professional or not and whether we realize it, we pretty much all do!
+I went from working at the doctor's office to being on the management teams at my college’s library and their office of accessibility services, to working in the State House in Boston, Massachusetts, to managing the communications and marketing at a number of different nonprofits.
+However, I still reference the lessons I learned at that very first job, and I still continue to perform administrative tasks to this day.

 Welcome to the ASAP Circle, a community platform for peer-to-peer conversation on trending topics, professional challenges, and shared experiences.
 We even have designated spaces for weekly Tuesday Coffee Breaks.